jmar0904/joemartin-MADA-project/README.md

 The main takeaway from this part of my project is that I have several variables that seem have strong correlations.
 The most immediately useful correlations to me are in stride and average pace, as well as cadence and average pace.
 At this part of the project, I determined that Average Pace (recorded in seconds), will be the target variable in my models.

 ### Part 3 - Preliminary Data Analysis

-Part 3 of this project focuses primarily on the data set exported and scraped from Garmin Connect.
-Part 2 of this project was updated to add new variables (speed in mph, anaerobic training effect, and associated binary variables) to aid in building linear regression and logistic regression models.

 The file `Modeling Running Performance.Rmd` contains preliminary modeling results from the available Garmin data.
 The most relevant results from this document were added to the `runDataProject_master.Rmd` file.